pogla/personalized-shortcode-pro/README.md

 # Personalized Shortcodes Pro

 Shortcodes with visitor's info.
 Also enables usage of conditional content.
+The plugin is based on ipstack.com API.

 ## Description